Bboy9090/GhostWriter-/PRD.md

 - **First Run Setup**: If no PIN exists, redirect to PIN creation flow with confirmation field to prevent typos
 - **No Cards State**: Show welcoming empty state with "Add Your First Card" CTA and explanation of what metadata is safe to store
+- **No Usage Data**: Show empty state in analytics dashboard encouraging users to add transactions for insights
 - **Browser Without Crypto API**: Show error message that app requires modern browser with Web Crypto API support
 - **Lost PIN**: Inform user that only option is panic wipe (by design - no backdoor); provide clear warning during PIN setup
 - **Expired Cards**: Visual indicator on cards past expiry date; filter to show only expired cards for cleanup
 - **Duplicate Prevention**: Warn if adding card with same last 4 and bank as existing card
 - **Export/Import**: No export feature (security by design) - users must manually re-enter if switching browsers
+- **Deleted Cards with Usage History**: Usage data for deleted cards remains for analytics continuity but shows as "Unknown Card"
+- **Future Dated Transactions**: Prevent adding transactions with dates in the future

 ## Design Direction

 The design should evoke feelings of **security**, **control**, and **clarity**.
-Visual language should communicate protection and organization - like a digital security vault meets a modern command center.
-The interface should feel authoritative yet approachable, with clear hierarchies that make security features obvious and operational features efficient.
+Visual language should communicate protection and organization - like a digital security vault meets a modern command center with financial intelligence.
+The interface should feel authoritative yet approachable, with clear hierarchies that make security features obvious, operational features efficient, and insights actionable.

 ## Color Selection